-For more information, see General value shifting regime: who it affects, available only on our website.
+For more information, go to ato.gov.au and see General value shifting regime: who it affects.

 FORESTRY MANAGED INVESTMENT SCHEMES

 There are specific CGT rules where secondary investors or subsequent participants hold forestry managed investment scheme (FMIS) interests on capital account.
 These rules apply to FMIS interests sold or disposed of in the 2007-08 income year and later income years.